Celumusa91/Maternal-Health-Risk-Assessment-Analysis/README.md

 3. What is the relationship between BMI and Risk Level?
+   - Maternal women's Body Mass Index is a statistically significant predictor of Risk Level [pvalue < 0.05].
+   - High Risk maternal women has the highest median Body Mass Index values than the Low Risk women.
+   - The positive coefficient of 0.37841 means that as Body Mass Index increases, the odds of being in the High Risk level also increases.
+   - One Unit increase in Body Mass Index maternal woman, the likelihood of her being in the High Risk category is 0.37841.

+5. Do Previous Clomplications increase the likelihood of High Risk Level?
    -

-4. Do Previous Clomplications increase the likelihood of High Risk Level?
+6. How do Heart Rate and Systolic BP together influence Risk Level?
    -

-5. How do Heart Rate and Systolic BP together influence Risk Level?
-   -

-6. Which factors among Age, BMI, and Mental Health best predict Risk Level?
+7. Which factors among Age, BMI, and Mental Health best predict Risk Level?
    -

 ### Recommendations